EquiNO: A Physics-Informed Neural Operator for Multiscale Simulations: Introduction

 An emerging direction in physics-informed operator learning involves leveraging the variational (weak) form of governing equations to reduce differentiability requirements and improve numerical stability \citep{Kharazmi_vpinn,Goswami_VDeepONet}.
 The deep energy method (DEM) \citep{Samaniego_dem} directly minimizes the potential energy functional for solid mechanics problems, bypassing strong-form PDE constraints.
 DEM-based extensions address complex geometries via domain decomposition \citep{Wang_cenn}, and nonlinear contact mechanics \citep{BAI2025}.
 The variational physics-informed neural operator (VINO) combines the strengths of neural operators with variational formulations to solve PDEs more efficiently.
 By discretizing the domain into elements, VINO facilitates the evaluation of governing equations where each element's contribution to the variational energy is computed analytically similar to FEM, eliminating reliance on automatic differentiation \citep{Eshaghi_vino}.

-\paragraph{Our Contribution} In this paper, we introduce the Equilibrium Neural Operator (EquiNO), a novel physics-informed neural operator designed to predict microscale physics in multiscale problems.
+\paragraph{Our Contribution} In this paper, we introduce the Equilibrium Neural Operator (EquiNO), a novel physics-informed neural operator designed to predict microscale fields in multiscale problems.
 EquiNO provides a \emph{complementary} approach that integrates seamlessly with the multiscale \FEsq framework.
 Our approach addresses the limitations of traditional surrogate models by adhering to microscale physical constraints, i.e. kinematic and constitutive relations, the balance of linear momentum, and boundary conditions.
-This methodology enables model training based on physics and without reliance on large datasets.
+This methodology enables model training based on physics, without reliance on large datasets.
 EquiNO approximates RVE solutions by projecting governing equations onto a set of divergence-free POD modes derived from a small dataset, thus forming an efficient reduced-order model for fast inference.
 EquiNO inherently preserves equilibrium and enforces periodic boundary conditions as hard constraints.
-In addition to EquiNO, we investigate the use of variational physics-informed operator networks (VPIONets) that simulate microscale mechanics using the weak form of the PDE as a loss function, trained exclusively on physics.
-The performance of our models is rigorously evaluated against three benchmark test cases and three microstructures.
+In addition to EquiNO, we investigate the use of variational physics-informed operator networks that simulate microscale mechanics using the weak form of the PDE as a loss function, and compare them with state-of-the-art data-driven operator-learning baselines.
+The proposed methods are evaluated on three benchmark problems and four representative microstructures, including a three-dimensional RVE.

 \paragraph{Structure of the paper} This article is organized as follows: in $\S$\ref{sec:multiscale-simulations}, we provide an overview of the theoretical background relevant to multiscale \FEsq computations.
 In $\S$\ref{sec:operator-learning}, we review the fundamentals of the physics-informed operator learning, whereas in $\S$\ref{sec:methodology}, we introduce EquiNO.
 The performance of the methods and their characteristics are discussed in $\S$\ref{sec:results-and-discussion}.
 Finally, in $\S$\ref{sec:conclusions}, we provide a summary and the conclusions of the study.
 The source code, data, trained models, and supplementary materials associated with this study can be accessed at our GitHub repository: \url{https://github.com/HamidrezaEiv/EquiNO}.